Man Up | Ep. 177 • March 08, 2017

 That’s a narcissistic psychological pattern of thinking.
 It’s neurotically narcissistic.
 Whether it’s at the level of disorder, I don’t know.
 I don’t know you that well, but it’s definitely a neurotic level of narcissism, where it’s hard for you to break out of it.
 In fact, you think it’s so normal.
 You think everybody thinks this way.
 “So obviously, it’s disrespectful.”

 You say things like that.
 It’s not obvious, dude.
 It’s not obvious to me, it’s not the way I think.
 It’s not the way I interpret the world, so it’s not obvious.
-It’s obvious to you and your fuck-up peer group.
+It’s obvious to you and your fucked-up peer group.

 Okay, so I push back a little bit, just with a simple question, “Why is this a concern for you?”
 I asked.
 “Do you get this feeling frequently?”
 And you said you do get it frequently.
 And then you say, “I just figured out the underlying lesson here: Don’t let other people’s actions or judgments of you define who you are.”